 One of the biggest challenges for effective border security is the sheer magnitude of the areas that need to be secured.
-Like all outdoor security projects, achieving control over the border starts with a concept of operations based on an organized interaction of smart sensors and guards, and they key is accurate alarms that guards can rely on.
+Like all outdoor security applications, achieving control over the border starts with a concept of operations based on an interaction of smart sensors and guards.
+And the key that underlies any smart systems is accurate alarms that guards can trust.
 The Secure Border Initiative (SBINet) was originally designed to use radar systems to detect and track individuals illegally crossing US borders using long range cameras until they could be apprehended by border patrol agents.
 Since radar is potentially insufficient for detecting individuals over such large regions, it’s unlikely that an effective concept of operations could ever be implemented using this approach.

 When considering the thousands of miles that make up the US border, you can only begin to imagine the thousands of times every hour foliage or animals would trigger radar nuisance alarms instead of detecting actual human intruders.

-Under these circumstances, the best way to determine pedestrian motion from background motion is to use a large number of sensors that can accurately know if the target is the size of a human that is moving at the speed a person can typically travel, and do so in the presence of natural landscape and foliage motion that’s similar in size and motion.
+Under these circumstances, the best way to determine pedestrian motion from background motion is to use a large number of sensors that can accurately know if the target is the size of a human that is moving at the speed a person can typically travel.
+At the border, this has to be done in the presence of natural landscape and foliage motion that’s similar in size and motion.
 Of all the detection technologies, only thermal video has the thousands of sensing elements per camera necessary to provide the details to discriminate people from background motion.
 This is because each image sensor provides many times the details about the scene than radar, increasing the ability to detect pedestrian motion among all other background activity.

 For border security with thermal cameras, there’s greater opportunity to ensure that when guards are alerted and need to respond they’re not wasting time chasing nuisance alarms.
 This creates a level of accountability upon which you can organize a concept of operations and gain operational control over regions of border that are known to be problematic.